Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 - Strong work ethic – The work administrative assistants do is essential for their organizations' operations.
 It takes a strong work ethic to complete all tasks required in a timely fashion.

 How much do administrative assistants make?
 This depends on their experience and location.
 According to PayScale, entry-level administrative assistants typically earn around $30,000 a year, and annual salaries increase gradually as they gain experience.
-On average, administrative assistants in the United States earn approximately $40,000, or $14 an hour.
-Experienced administrative assistants in some American cities stand to earn much more than the national average.
-For example, the average administrative assistant in San Francisco, California, earns $41,780.
-In New York City, average salaries for administrative assistants stand at $50,500, while in Washington, D.C., average salaries for administrative assistants are $51,000.
+On average, administrative assistants earn $17.00 an hour.
+Experienced administrative assistants in some cities stand to earn much more.

 Job outlook for administrative assistants

-The United States Bureau of Labor Statistics expects that jobs for administrative assistants will grow by 3 percent between 2014 and 2024, amounting to 118,800 new positions within this period.
+The United States Bureau of Labor Statistics expects overall employment of secretaries and administrative assistants to decline from 2019 to 2029.
 This is slower than the national average.
 The Bureau suggests administrative assistants with work experience and computer software skills will have the best chance of securing work in this competitive job market.
+Legal assistants is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.
+Formally trained paralegals with strong computer and database management skills should have the best job prospects.

 As administrative assistants gain experience they may advance to more senior roles with greater responsibility.
 For example, an entry-level administrative assistant may become an executive administrative assistant or an office manager.
 If you would like to advance as an administrative assistant, you should apply yourself to learning more about your company's operations and enhance your skill set with certifications or degrees.